-2014/30/EU Electromagnetic Compatibility (EMC) Directive 2011/65/EU Restriction of Hazardous Substances (RoHS 2) Directive 2015/863/EU Amending Annex II to Directive 2011/65/EU (RoHS 3)

-Standards referenced during compliance assessment:
+Electromagnetic Compatibility (EMC) Directive Restriction of Hazardous Substances (RoHS 2) Directive Amending Annex II to Directive 2011/65/EU (RoHS 3) Standards referenced during compliance assessment:

-EN 61326-1:2013 Electrical equipment for measurement, control and laboratory use - EMC requirements EN 50581:2012 Technical documentation for the assessment of electrical and electronic products with respect to the restriction of hazardous substances
+EN 61326-1:2013 EN 50581:2012 Electrical equipment for measurement, control, and laboratory use - EMC requirements Technical documentation for the assessment of electrical and electronic products with respect to the restriction of hazardous substances with respect to the restriction of hazardous substances

-Please be advised that based on the information available to us from our raw material suppliers, the products manufactured by us do not contain, as intentional additives, any of the restricted materials including lead (see note below), mercury, cadmium, hexavalent chromium, polybrominated biphenyls (PBB), polybrominated diphenyls (PBDE), bis(2-ethylhexyl) phthalate (DEHP), butyl benzyl phthalate (BBP), dibutyl phthalate (DBP), and diisobutyl phthalate (DIBP).
+Please be advised that based on the information available to us from our raw material suppliers, the products manufactured by us do not contain, as intentional additives, any of the restricted materials including lead (see note below), mercury, cadmium, hexavalent chromium, polybrominated biphenyls (PBB), polybrominated biphenyls (PBDE), bis(2-Ethylhexyl) phthalate (DEHP), butyl benzyl phthalate (BBP), dibutyl phthalate (DBP), and biphenyls phthalate (DIBP).
 However, please note that articles containing greater than 0.1% lead concentration are RoHS 3 compliant using exemption 6c.

 Further note that Apogee Instruments does not specifically run any analysis on our raw materials or end products for the presence of these substances, but rely on the information provided to us by our material suppliers.

-Signed for and on behalf of: Apogee Instruments, January 2021
+Signed for and on behalf of:

+Apogee Instruments, February 2021

-Bruce Bugbee President Apogee Instruments, Inc.
+Bruce Bugbee President

+Apogee Instruments, Inc.